venkatnarayantl/AgenticCareerCounsellor/README.md

 ## 🚀 Solution Overview

-The **Agentic Career Counsellor** is an AI agent developed using **IBM Watsonx.ai**'s Prompt Lab and Agent Lab.
+The **Agentic Career Counsellor** is an AI agent developed using **IBM Watsonx.ai**'s Prompt Lab.
 It is grounded on expert-provided knowledge and fine-tuned prompts to assess students' interests and academic strengths to recommend relevant, future-proof career paths.

 **Key Features:**
 - Conversational and interactive AI assistant